ctorrisi/franklin/README.md

 ## Operations

 All operations are centred around being executed on a single table (table-centric).

+Modification operations return a `clojure.core.async/chan`, these operations have been marked with an asterisk (*).

 ```clojure
 (ns franklin.example (:require [franklin.core :as f]))